 A National Retail Federation report recently found that 6 in 10 adults say restaurants are an essential part of their lifestyle.
 Whether they’re visiting local restaurants, family-friendly chains or fine-dining establishments, people are eager to get out and gather around the table with their family and friends again.
 And as restaurants prepare to welcome diners back, it’s no secret that their expectations will be high.
-Here are three industry trends we’re seeing today—and how staffing needs are changing as a result.
+Here we identify three industry trends we’re seeing today — and how restaurant staffing needs are changing as a result.

 Takeout will remain popular but dine-in still in demand

-Even after COVID-19, restaurants will continue to see a steady number of online and mobile orders for pickup and delivery.
-But restaurants are also looking for ways to redefine the dine-in experience, including seating in smaller groups and requiring reservations.
+Restaurants are continuing to see a steady number of online and mobile orders for pickup and delivery.
+But they are also looking for ways to redefine the dine-in experience, including seating in smaller groups and requiring reservations.

 Diners go out to their favorite restaurants to have a sense of community, to relax and to enjoy themselves.
 Now they’ll be expecting more from their dining experience, especially from front-of-house staff who serve as the face of the establishment, like servers, bussers and hosts.
 Having team members who can take on new duties while having a positive attitude will be key as restaurants look for ways to keep diners coming back.